Skip to main content

 Step 2: The Pre-Development Phase

 The pre-development phase is when permits and approvals are established to start building.
 During this time, an attorney drafts the community association's governing documents, which are customized to protect the development's common elements and home values.
+Once development is complete and people move into the association, the governing documents will set expectations for residents, board members, and vendors and establish how the HOA is run.

-Read more: How to Find HOA Governing Documents
+Read More: How to Find HOA Governing Documents

 Step 3: A Developer-Controlled Association